Quality statement 5: Recognition of physical problems

 Examples of physical problems that could potentially affect a person's wellbeing include, but are not limited to:

 reduced ability to move without support

 Recognised in this context relates to the recognition by staff working with older people in care homes of physical problems and the sharing of information with healthcare professionals, including GPs.
 Staff should be continually alert to new physical problems and should monitor existing physical problems.
-[Expert consensus]
+[Expert opinion]

 Trained staff refers to staff who have been trained to recognise and record the symptoms and signs of physical problems when caring for older people.
 Staff should be alert to the presentation of new symptoms and competent in recognising when older people need a referral for assessment and management of physical problems.
-[Expert consensus]
+[Expert opinion]

 When identifying an older person's needs arising from physical problems, be aware of any learning disabilities, acquired cognitive impairments, communication and language barriers, and cultural differences.
 Staff should ensure that they are aware of the needs and preferences of older people who are approaching the end of their life.

 It is important that staff are aware that older people in care homes have the same right to access healthcare as people living independently in the community.
 This is stated in the NHS Constitution for England.